wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-linux-tutorial-get-started.md

 - To learn about MapReduce, a way to write programs that process data on Hadoop, see [Use MapReduce with HDInsight][hdinsight-use-mapreduce].

-- To learn about using the HDInsight Tools for Visual Studio to analyze data on HDInsight, see [Get started using Visual Studio Hadoop tools for HDInsight](hdinsight-hadoop-visual-studio-tools-get-started).
+- To learn about using the HDInsight Tools for Visual Studio to analyze data on HDInsight, see [Get started using Visual Studio Hadoop tools for HDInsight](/documentation/articles/hdinsight-hadoop-visual-studio-tools-get-started).

 If you're ready to start working with your own data and need to know more about how HDInsight stores data or how to get data into HDInsight, see the following:

-- For information on how HDInsight uses Azure blob storage, see [Use Azure Blob storage with HDInsight](hdinsight-use-blob-storage).
+- For information on how HDInsight uses Azure blob storage, see [Use Azure Blob storage with HDInsight](/documentation/articles/hdinsight-use-blob-storage).

 - For information on how to upload data to HDInsight, see [Upload data to HDInsight][hdinsight-upload-data].

 If you'd like to learn more about creating or managing an HDInsight cluster, see the following:

-- To learn about managing your Linux-based HDInsight cluster, see [Manage HDInsight clusters using Ambari](hdinsight-hadoop-manage-ambari).
+- To learn about managing your Linux-based HDInsight cluster, see [Manage HDInsight clusters using Ambari](/documentation/articles/hdinsight-hadoop-manage-ambari).

-- To learn more about the options you can select when creating an HDInsight cluster, see [Provision HDInsight on Linux using custom options](hdinsight-provision-clusters).
+- To learn more about the options you can select when creating an HDInsight cluster, see [Provision HDInsight on Linux using custom options](/documentation/articles/hdinsight-provision-clusters).

-- If you are familiar with Linux, and Hadoop, but want to know specifics about Hadoop on the HDInsight, see [Working with HDInsight on Linux](hdinsight-hadoop-linux-information).
+- If you are familiar with Linux, and Hadoop, but want to know specifics about Hadoop on the HDInsight, see [Working with HDInsight on Linux](/documentation/articles/hdinsight-hadoop-linux-information).
 This provides information such as:

 	* URLs for services hosted on the cluster, such as Ambari and WebHCat
 	* The location of Hadoop files and examples on the local file system
 	* The use of Azure Storage (WASB) instead of HDFS as the default data store

-[1]: hdinsight-hadoop-visual-studio-tools-get-started
+[1]: /documentation/articles/hdinsight-hadoop-visual-studio-tools-get-started
-[hdinsight-provision]: hdinsight-provision-clusters
+[hdinsight-provision]: /documentation/articles/hdinsight-provision-clusters
-[hdinsight-admin-powershell]: hdinsight-administer-use-powershell
+[hdinsight-admin-powershell]: /documentation/articles/hdinsight-administer-use-powershell
-[hdinsight-upload-data]: hdinsight-upload-data
+[hdinsight-upload-data]: /documentation/articles/hdinsight-upload-data
-[hdinsight-use-mapreduce]: hdinsight-use-mapreduce
+[hdinsight-use-mapreduce]: /documentation/articles/hdinsight-use-mapreduce
-[hdinsight-use-hive]: hdinsight-use-hive
+[hdinsight-use-hive]: /documentation/articles/hdinsight-use-hive
-[hdinsight-use-pig]: hdinsight-use-pig
+[hdinsight-use-pig]: /documentation/articles/hdinsight-use-pig
 [powershell-download]: http://go.microsoft.com/fwlink/p/?linkid=320376&clcid=0x409
-[powershell-install-configure]: install-configure-powershell
+[powershell-install-configure]: /documentation/articles/install-configure-powershell
-[powershell-open]: install-configure-powershell#Install
+[powershell-open]: /documentation/articles/install-configure-powershell#Install

 [img-hdi-dashboard]: ./media/hdinsight-hadoop-tutorial-get-started-windows/HDI.dashboard.png
 [img-hdi-dashboard-query-select]: ./media/hdinsight-hadoop-tutorial-get-started-windows/HDI.dashboard.query.select.png